GashawMucheye/Financial-Dashbord/README.md

-# Finicial Dashbord by using Next.js with TypeScript ,shdcn-ui,genkit
+# Financial Dashbord by using Next.js with TypeScript ,shdcn-ui,genkit

 ```js
 npx create-next-app@latest